burgil/sarainfo-example-website/README.md

-# Map The Solar System - Clean from Laggy Asteroids!
+# (Sara Info Version) Map The Solar System - Clean from Laggy Asteroids!

 My own model of the solar system, galaxy and the multiverse!

+NEW: You can now click on Earth!

 ## Previews: